mohammedzamakhan/toddmotto.github.io/_posts/2013-03-12-building-an-html5-responsive-menu-with-media-queries-javascript.md

 tag: html5
 ---

+Responsive navigation menus come in all different shapes and sizes, you might recall my post on [creating a dynamic select menu](http://toddmotto.com/creating-a-responsive-dynamic-mobile-navigation-from-pure-javascript/) from an existing menu, which is one method.
+So let's visit another.
+The 'in-page' navigation.

 <div class="toc" markdown="1">
 <span class="gamma">Table of contents</span>
 {:.no_toc}
 * TOC
 {:toc}
 </div>

-### Responsive menus

-Responsive navigation menus come in all different shapes and sizes, you might recall my post on [creating a dynamic select menu](http://toddmotto.com/creating-a-responsive-dynamic-mobile-navigation-from-pure-javascript/) from an existing menu, which is one method.
-So let's visit another.
-The 'in-page' navigation.

 Edit: If you're looking for an even better responsive navigation that supports nested menus, check out my [Flaunt JS script](http://toddmotto.com/flaunt-js-for-stylish-responsive-navigations-with-nested-click-to-reveal).